 - Patients must have a friend or relative drive them to and from the procedure.

 Because browlift surgery is considered to be an outpatient procedure, patients can begin the recovery process in the comfort of their own home the same day as surgery.
 After the procedure, a loose fitting dressing is applied.
 Typically, there is little to no discomfort after surgery; however, if pain is present it can easily be controlled with over-the-counter medication.
 Discoloration and bruising is a normal part of the recovery process and generally fades away within seven days.
 To help the recovery process, Dr. Abramson suggests that patients do the following:

 - Recline in a face-up position at a 45-degree angle for at least one week

 - Avoid strenuous activities for 2 to 3 weeks

 - Wait until bandages are removed to shower and wash hair

 - Apply any prescribed ointment to incision areas to help minimize scarring

 Abramson Facial Plastic Surgery & Rejuvenation Center uses innovative, state-of-the-art techniques and instruments to perform browlifts and other aesthetic procedures for patients throughout the Metro Atlanta, GA area including Milton, Gainesville, Dunwoody, Sandy Springs, and Alpharetta, GA.
-Call 404/297-1789 today to schedule a complimentary cosmetic consult/virtual visit with Dr. Abramson to determine if a browlift procedure is right for you.
+Call 404/297-1789 today to schedule a cosmetic consult/virtual visit with Dr. Abramson to determine if a browlift procedure is right for you.